Terradue/doc-tep-geohazards/source/tutorials/gpod-pf-asar.rst

 Fill the parameter values
 =========================
-Define values for the "Job title", the "Task caption" and the "Processor type".
+Define values for the "Job title", the "Input files", the "Task caption" and the "Processor type".

 * As *Job title*, type: